This year, I’m committed to finding and reading all of the best business books I can find.

 Now at the age of 28, Daniel has launched multiple successful businesses without taking any investment—simply by discovering his strengths and monetizing his skills to create a life he loves.
 This business book is your roadmap to achieving the same.
 In it, you’ll learn how to fail-proof your business idea, how to prioritize your limited time outside of your day job, his promotion strategies to help make you money around the clock and how he went from ten followers to more than 500,000.

-Did I miss any of your picks for the best business book to read in 2019?
+Did I miss any of your picks for the best business books to read in 2020?

 If so, comment below telling me: